End Water Poverty is a global civil society coalition campaigning to end the water and sanitation crisis.

 What are the Partnership Meetings?

-The Partnership Meetings aim to bring together representatives from all seven of the SWA consituencies (developing country governments, donors, development banks, civil society, multilaterals, sector partners and research and learning institutions) to take stock of achievements to date, review lessons learnt, and discuss the future direction of the Partnership.
-The first meeting took place in South Africa in November 2012 and the second meeting in Geneva in November 2013.
-Meetings will now take place once every two years, alternating with the High Level Meetings.
+The Partnership Meetings aim to bring together representatives from all five of the SWA constituencies (countries, external support agencies, civil society, research and learning and private sector) to take stock of achievements to date, review lessons learnt, and discuss the future direction of the Partnership.
+The first meeting took place in South Africa in November 2012, the second in Geneva in November 2013 and the third in The Hague in the Netherlands in November 2015.
+Meetings now take place once every two years, alternating with the High Level Meetings.

 Key Opportunities for CSOs to get involved: